FreeRTOS/CI-CD-Github-Actions/link-verifier/README.md

 ### Allowlist

 An allow list file contains a list of non-existent URLs used as placeholder examples in a repository.
-The script does not use it, but it can be used to filter out URLs before passing them in.

 ### Example
 Run the script with a list of space separated names of directories to exclude.
 Optionally increase verbosity to print all links.